kroshu/kuka_drivers/doc/wiki/2_RSI.md

 ## Client-side setup

 It is recommended to run the driver on a real-time capable client machine.
-Detailed instructions for setting up the `PREEMPT_RT` path are available on the [Realtime](https://github.com/kroshu/kuka_drivers/wiki/5_Realtime) wiki page.
+Detailed instructions for setting up the `PREEMPT_RT` path are available on the [Realtime](5_Realtime.md) page.

 To be able to connect to RSI running on the controller, a fixed IP in the subnet of the RSI interface is required on the Linux machine.